egorsmkv/Scribosermo/README.md

 <br/>

 Updated to DeepSpeech v0.7.3 and new english checkpoint: \
-(Testing with noise and speech overlay is done with older _noiseaugmaster_ branch, which implemented this functionality)
+(Default values: See flags.txt in releases, scorer with kaldi-tuda sentences only) (Testing with noise and speech overlay is done with older _noiseaugmaster_ branch, which implemented this functionality)

 | Dataset | Additional Infos | Losses | Training epochs of best model | Result |